cdig/cd-module/README.md

-bower update   | Downloads files for cd-module into bower_components cd             | Lets you "change directory" gulp           | Compiles the module & starts browser sync gulp update    | Updates the gulpfile npm install    | Downloads files for gulp into node_modules
+bower update   | Downloads files for cd-module into bower_components cd             | Lets you "change directory" gulp           | Compiles the module & starts browser sync gulp update    | Updates the gulpfile (which tells gulp what to do) npm install    | Downloads files for gulp into node_modules

 Once `gulp` is running, you need to press `control-c` to stop it.